rhoadesdaniel/gen-async-lesson/README.md

 ### 1. getInitialPosts
   - Navigate to the getInitialPosts method inside of the `API()` class in `app.js`
   - Make a fetch call within `getInitialPosts()` using the provided URL and options property values as arguments (You can use traditional promise handling with .then() and .catch() or async await)
-  - When the fetch is successful, console.log 'Retrieved Posts from API!', and set the data property of the returned response to the class `_posts` property
+  - When the fetch is successful, console.log 'Retrieved Posts from API!', and set the data property of the returned response (after chaining a return of response.json()) to the class `_posts` property
   - Handle any possible error accordingly, and console.log it
   Hint: Remember that fetch already returns a promise, so you don't have to wrap it in one like the `getPosts()` method shows.